To honour National Mezcal Day on the 21st of October, lets provide you a quick rundown on the difference between Mezcal and Tequila.

 Tequila Stop: Your Go-To for Mezcal and Tequila

 You don’t need to look far for premium tequila and mezcal either, for you can find all that you need and more at Tequila Stop.
 We take pride in offering you a wide selection of award-winning premium and ultra-premium tequila and mezcal that has been curated to suit the taste buds of those in Singapore, Southeast Asia, and beyond.
 Join us and fall deeper in love with these Mexican drinks.
-Enjoy our complimentary delivery services across Singapore when you spend more than $150.
+Order liquor online in Singapore and enjoy our complimentary delivery services across Singapore when you spend more than $150.